cztomsik/cztomsik.github.io/content/posts/tokamak.md

 title: "Tokamak: A web framework for Zig"
 ---

-I've been recently extracting some parts of Ava into a separate open-source projects, and one of them is Tokamak, a web framework for Zig.
+I've recently been extracting some parts of Ava into a separate open-source project, and one of them is Tokamak, a web framework for Zig.

 So first of all, why Zig?
-Zig is a very interesting language, it's a low-level language but with a very powerful metaprogramming support.
-Hm... ok, I'm too far ahead, so maybe let's start from the beginning...
+Zig is a very interesting, low-level language with powerful metaprogramming support.
+Hm...
+OK, I'm getting ahead of myself.
+Let's start from the beginning...

 ## Allocators

-At first, I thought Zig is not a good fit for server-side programming, because you need to manage memory manually, and the code usually looks a bit more noisy for common tasks.
+At first, I thought Zig was not a good fit for server-side programming because you need to manage memory manually and the code usually looks a bit noisier for for common tasks.
 But eventually, I've realized that all those allocations are short-lived, for the time of the request, so it's not a big deal, you can just slap an `arena.allocator()` everywhere and you're good to go.